 How much have you got in your super fund?

-You may be a while away from retiring (or possibly not).
-Regardless, it’s important to keep an eye on how much money you’ve both got in your super funds.
+You might be thinking about retirement, or it might be many years away.
+Regardless, it’s important to keep an eye on how much money you’ve both got in your superannuation funds.
 You might want to consider topping up your super through contributions.
+Check the Australian Taxation Office (ATO) website for details.